puntonim/ansible-biostar/README.md

 ### 7.2.
 Proper Maintenance

 - SSH into the webapp Docker container
-- Stop the webapp Runit service, kill waitress-serve, source the env vars, do the mainainance, restart the webapp Runit service:
+- Stop the webapp Runit service, source the env vars, do the mainainance, restart the webapp Runit service:

 ```
 sv stop webapp
-killall -9 waitress-serve

 cd /srv/biostar
 source conf/production.env